Skip to content

 The Future of Text

-The potential of richly interactive text to truly augment how we think & communicate is massive.
+We believe that the potential of richly interactive text to truly augment how we think & communicate is massive.
 Text after all, is externalised symbols we can interact with to extend our mind’s reach.

 Marvin Minsky: “We are going to make machines intelligent!”